-This section contains helpful responses to ethical enquiries on research and practice issues from the Society’s Policy Advice Team.
+This section contains helpful responses to ethical enquiries on research and practice issues from the Society’s Policy Team.

-This section contains helpful responses to ethical enquiries on research and practice issues from the Society's Policy Advice Team.
+This section contains helpful responses to ethical enquiries on research and practice issues from the Society's Policy Team.

 Please note that the Society cannot give legal advice or provide practical support to members who have been complained about.
 For that reason, the Society strongly recommends that members consider taking out professional indemnity insurance.

 Question: If I wanted to do a small piece of research looking at the general public's perceptions of risk (about drug taking, offending and outdoor activities), how can I do it independently?
 I would like to do some research but it won't be anything to do with the university and hypothetically, would involve asking people on the street to volunteer to take part.
 The aim would be to have people volunteer through the provision of informed consent.
 Obviously, I would not like to proceed with research unless it has been reviewed by an Ethics Committee.
 I have the latest code of ethics and conduct but cannot find information about what to do when there is no obvious ethics committee.
 It is critical to adhere to the guidelines as I am a professional.

 Answer: We would strongly recommend that you submit the research proposal for consideration under your university's institutional ethics procedure.

 There are several reasons why we recommend you to do so:

 First, as a protection for the participants, so that your research protocol can be properly reviewed and best advice given as to any modifications to cover eventualities/risks not previously anticipated.